Introduction To Flask-Admin

 can_delete = False

-If your model has too much data to display in the list view, you can add a read-only details view by setting:
+If your model has too much data to display in the list view, you can add a read-only details view, with option to show this view in a modal.
+This can be done by setting:

 can_view_details = True

-Removing columns from the list view is easy, just pass a list of column names for the column_exclude_list parameter:
+Removing columns from the list view or from the details view is easy, just pass a list of column names for the column_exclude_list and column_details_exclude_list parameters:

 column_exclude_list = ['password', ]